edertonlima/ceramfix/wp-content/plugins/wpglobus/readme.txt

 = Compatibility with WordPress Plugins =

-WPGlobus is compatible with many plugins, including but not limited to:
+We have checked WPGlobus together with many plugins, including:

 * ACF - Advanced Custom Fields.
 [WPGlobus Plus](https://wpglobus.com/product/wpglobus-plus/) premium add-on is required for WYSIWYG fields support,
 * All in One SEO Pack,